Get Adobe Flash player

 Just because there are street lights, that doesn’t mean drivers can see you.
 Weather conditions such as fog and rain can drastically reduce your visibility.
 Slick roads make it harder for drivers to stop their vehicles quickly, increasing the distance they need to avoid hitting a pedestrian by two to four times.

-You’ve just got to make yourself more VISIBLE when you are out walking, this of course includes all of the pet parents!
+The good news is, as a pedestrian, there is a simple thing you can do to significantly reduce your chances of being involved in a motor vehicle collision.
+You've just got to make yourself more VISIBLE when you are out walking, this of course includes all of the pet parents!
 Both you and your four footed baby need to be visible.

 … And the simplest and most cost effective way to do this is to wear a highly reflective dangler or slap wrap so that drivers can easily see you at a distance and have plenty of time to react to your presence.